 What's the best way to conserve Africa's wildlife?
-The short answer is by including the African people.
+The short answer is including the African people.

-People won't care about wildlife conservation when they're excluded from it.
+People won't care about wildlife conservation when they're excluded.
 And who can blame them?
-Why would anyone support a business or nonprofit organization if the efforts don't benefit rural communities living with dangerous wildlife?
+Why would anyone support a business or nonprofit organization if they don't benefit rural communities living with dangerous wildlife?

-Bottom line: next to mitigating human-wildlife conflict, the African people must be the primary beneficiaries of any conservation initiative if Africa's wildlife is to survive; their needs must be met, and their input is critical.
+Bottom line: next to mitigating human-wildlife conflict, the African people must be the primary beneficiaries of any conservation initiative if Africa's wildlife is to survive; their needs must be met, and their input invaluable.

 It is my hope that Africa would become a place where her people can live, work, raise families, and wholly benefit from their natural heritage.
 Only then will Africa's wildlife endure.
 Only then will remaining wilderness exist in perpetuity.